Skip to content

 🟠 Semi-Aniline

-🔸 Visible natural flower
+🔸 Visible natural grain

 🔸 More resistant to light